Data-Efficient Generative Modeling of Non-Gaussian Global Climate Fields via Scalable Composite Transformations: Model

 We design a prior for $\bsbeta_i$ with three goals in mind.
 First, the prior should regularize estimates of $\calH_i$ towards smoothness to combat overfitting.
 Second, it should penalize deviations of the marginal distributions from the base model by regularizing $\calH_i$ towards the identity function.
 Third, the prior should allow us to borrow information across space to improve estimation in the face of small numbers of training replicates.

-\paragraph{The onion prior for local regularization.}
+\subsubsection{The onion prior for local regularization}

 By Theorem~\ref{thm:collapse-to-identity}, the marginal model for $y_i$ collapses to the parametric base model $F_i$, if all elements of $\bsbeta_i$ are equal.
 We can thus regularize the marginal models towards the base models by penalizing differences in $\bsbeta_i$.
 We achieve this penalization by placing a first-order random-walk prior on the elements of $\bsbeta_i$, such that $\beta_{i,1} \sim \calN(\beta, \tau^2)$ with starting condition $\beta$, and $\beta_{i,d} \sim \calN(\beta_{i,d-1}, \tau^2)$ for subsequent $d = 2, \dots, D$.
 (We omit a subscript $i$ on $\tau$ here, as we did not observe improved accuracy using location-specific $\tau$ values in our climate application.)
-The starting condition $\beta$ is arbitrary, since it cancels out in \eqref{eq:onion-coefficients}; we therefore use $\beta=0$ for simplicity.
+The starting condition $\beta$ is arbitrary, since it cancels out in Eq.~(\ref{eq:onion-coefficients}); we therefore use $\beta=0$ for simplicity.
 The resulting joint prior for $\bsbeta_i$ is given by $\bsbeta_i \sim \calN(\bfzero, \tau^2\bfS)$, where $\bfS$ is the (discrete) Brownian motion covariance matrix with entries $\bfS_{[r,c]} = \min(r, c)$.
 As $\tau^2 \rightarrow 0$, the elements of $\bsbeta_i$ are forced towards equality, such that by Theorem~\ref{thm:collapse-to-identity}, the marginal model falls back to the base model $F_i$.
 In general, the elements of $\bsbeta_i$ are regularized towards similarity.
 This allows us to use a relatively generous default number of parameters (e.g., $D=40$) to capture complex shapes when evident in the data, while automatically reverting to the smooth parametric form elsewhere.
-Panels b) and c) of \autoref{fig:onion-spline} show prior predictive samples of $\calH_i$ based on 50 random draws of $\bsbeta_i$ from this prior for $\tau^2=1$ (Panel b) and $\tau^2 = 0.01$ (Panel c).
+This also gives the variance parameter a simple diagnostic interpretation when it is estimated from the data: a fitted value $\hat{\tau}^2$ close to zero indicates that $\calH_i$ is shrunk toward the identity and that the semi-parametric layer contributes little beyond the base model.
+Panels b) and c) of Figure~\ref{fig:onion-spline} show prior predictive samples of $\calH_i$ based on 50 random draws of $\bsbeta_i$ from this prior for $\tau^2=1$ (Panel b) and $\tau^2 = 0.01$ (Panel c).
 We find the pattern in Panel b) to be reminiscent of an onion cut in half, hence the name \textit{onion prior}.
-This prior setup is closely related to penalized splines \parencite[see][]{Lang2004-BayesianPsplines} and their adaptation in shape-constrained additive models \parencite{Pya2015-ShapeConstrainedAdditive}.
+This prior setup is closely related to penalized splines \citep[see][]{Lang2004-BayesianPsplines} and their adaptation in shape-constrained additive models \citep{Pya2015-ShapeConstrainedAdditive}.